 How often do you hear the words “Islam” and “feminism” together?
 Perhaps a better question is – how often should you hear those two words together?
 Stereotypes and perspectives about Islam sometimes include the notion of the “Poor Muslim Woman” and do not acknowledge any developments in feminism or political activism.
 In this session, the common notion of the oppression of Islamic women and the movement of Islamic feminism as well as a general discussion of gender and women’s rights will help participants further their understanding of Islam and feminism.

 Sylvia Chan-Malik, Ph.D.

 Assistant Professor in the Departments of American and Women’s and Gender Studies at Rutgers University

-Sylvia Chan-Malik, Ph.D., is Assistant Professor in the Departments of American and Women’s and Gender Studies at Rutgers University-New Brunswick.
+Sylvia Chan-Malik, Ph.D., is an Associate Professor in the Departments of American and Women’s and Gender Studies at Rutgers University-New Brunswick.
 Her research focuses on the history of Islam in the United States, and more broadly, on the intersections of race, gender, and religion in American public life.
 Her book, Being Muslim: A Cultural History of Women of Color and American Islam (NYU Press, forthcoming Spring 2018) offers an alternative narrative of American Islam in the 20-21st century that centers the lives, subjectivities, and voices of women of color.